2sang/2sang.github.io/_posts/2018-06-01-vim-snippets-management.md

 or append our own snippets on top of existing ones.
-Now that we have our plugins installed on your vim, we're good to go. default trigger for Ultisnips is, \<tab\>. try some snippets out, and if you want autocomplete features too, you can take a look [Deoplete](https://github.com/Shougo/deoplete.nvim), or [YCM](https://github.com/Valloric/YouCompleteMe) integration.
+Now that we have our plugins installed on your vim, we're good to go. default trigger for Ultisnips is, \<tab\>. try some snippets out, and if you want autocomplete features also, you can take a look at [Deoplete](https://github.com/Shougo/deoplete.nvim), or [YCM](https://github.com/Valloric/YouCompleteMe) integration.

 ## Managing snippets in your own snippets repository

-Setting the environment sucks.
+Setting development environment is tedious, energy-consuming.
+I think we can all agree with this.
-Every time we change our development environment, laptop to desktop, or ssh into other machine, it definitely annoys us in many ways.
+Every time we change our environment like laptop to desktop, or ssh into other machine, we synchronize them so that our different environments work more consistently.
+But building such workflows definitely annoys us in many ways.
-That's why we have our own repository named dotfiles for storing shell config file, .vimrc file, .tmux file, etc. No exception for snippets.
+That's why we have our own repository named dotfiles for storing shell config file, .vimrc file, .tmux file, etc. And no exception for snippets.
 I think we'd better to have our own repository for snippets.
 Steps are following: